-Brantford's Lower Downtown Precinct serves a large-format recreational and commercial function for the area, located south of the Historic Mainstreets Precinct.
-Icomm Drive, Market Street South, and Clarence Street South are all wide auto-oriented Major Arterial Roads that connect areas within Lower Downtown to one another, and to the rest of the City.
-The area is currently characterized by low-rise commercial plazas and stand-alone retail, restaurant and grocery establishments, surrounded by large surface parking areas and vacant lots.
+Brantford's Lower Downtown Precinct currently serves a large-format recreational and commercial function for the area, located south of the Historic Mainstreets Precinct.
+Icomm Drive, Market Street South, and Clarence Street South are all wide autooriented Major Arterial Roads that connect areas within Lower Downtown to one another, and to the rest of the City.
+Many major recreational and community facilities within the City area are located within this precinct, including the Brantford & District Civic Centre, Brant's Crossing Park, Earl Haig Park, the Brantford Farmers Market, the Brantford Convention Centre and Elements Casino Brantford.

+The area is currently characterized by lowrise commercial plazas and stand-alone retail, restaurant and grocery establishments, surrounded by large surface parking areas and vacant lots.
 These areas, along with the redevelopment of existing sites, provide many opportunities for mid- to high-rise infill and intensification.